PhantomPilots/AutoFarming/BOTS_README.md

 ⚠ Lower than `9.2`, you'll risk wasting all your 3 daily demon invites.

 * Doing the automatic dailies can be disabled by setting its option to `False`.
 PVP daily mission can be enabled by setting its option to `True`.

-## Floor 4 of Bird

-The bot we've all been waiting for: The automatic Floor 4 farmer, in `scripts/Floor4Farmer.py`.
-It assumes the following team (with all the relics):
-* Traitor Meli
-* Thor
-* Blue Megellda
-* Green Diane

-Requirements:
-1. **Important**: Place Diane on the rightmost position in the team.
-2. Always start from within the floor 4 bird fight already.
-3. 13M+ box CC (preferably).
-4. Constellation 6 (preferably).